drvinceknight/gt/_assessment/index.md

 # Group research project (20%)

-Due date: end of the Spring Semester.
+Due date: end of the Autumn Semester.

 Carry out a group research project using Game Theory for a chosen topic of your choice.